matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 **Internal IP**

 - Allocated from subnet range to VMs by DHCP.
-- DHCP lease is renewed every 24 hours.
+- DHCP lease renewed every 24 hours.
 - VM name + IP is registered with network-scoped DNS.

 **External IP**